rob-foulkrod/ff/README.md

 ## Sleeper Weekly Reports

-Deterministic, machine-readable weekly Markdown reports for a Sleeper fantasy football league.
-Includes standings, division standings, playoff picture, head-to-head grid/results, upcoming preview, streaks, and enriched weekly results.
-Designed to be stable for downstream parsing and safe to regenerate for entire seasons.
+Generate deterministic, machine‑readable weekly reports (Markdown and/or JSON) for a Sleeper fantasy football league.
+The current modular implementation focuses on core season tracking: metadata, standings, week head‑to‑head results, a lightweight weekly results table (with margin), an optional upcoming week preview, and streaks.
+Output is stable and safe to regenerate for any range of regular‑season weeks.

 ## Quick start